A first-class approach of higher derivative Maxwell-Chern-Simons Proca model: Conclusions

-In this paper the MCS-Proca model and a higher order derivative extension of it have been analyzed from the point of view of the Hamiltonian path integral quantization, in the framework of gauge-unfixing approach.
+In this paper, the MCS-Proca model has been analyzed from the point of view of the Hamiltonian path integral quantization, in the framework of gauge-unfixing approach.
+The same quantization procedure was applied to a higher order derivative extension of MCS-Proca model.
 The first step of this approach is represented by the construction of an equivalent first-class system.
-In order to construct the equivalent first-class system with MECS-Proca model we realize a partial gauge-unfixing (we maintain the second-class constraints (\ref{y8.1})), meanwhile in the case of the MCS-Proca model we accomplish a total gauge-unfixing.
-The second step involves the construction of the Hamiltonian path integral corresponding to the equivalent first-class system for each model.
-The construction of the equivalent first-class system does not require an extension of the original phase space.
-The Hamiltonian path integral of the first-class systems takes a manifestly Lorentz-covariant form after integrating out the auxiliary fields and performing some field redefinitions.
-In order to obtain a manifestly covariant path integral it is not mandatory to enlarge the phase space adding extra fields.
-When we work in the original phase space, we obtain the Lagrangian path integral corresponding to St\"{u}ckelberg-like coupling between a scalar field and $1$ - form, while the extension of the phase space leads to the Lagrangian path integral for two kinds of $1$-forms with Chern-Simons-like coupling.
+In order to construct the equivalent first-class system with MECS-Proca model, we performed a partial gauge-unfixing (we maintained the second-class constraints (\ref{y8.1})), meanwhile in the case of the MCS-Proca model we accomplished a total gauge-unfixing.
+Both models did not require extensions of the original phase space in order to construct the equivalent first-class systems.
+The second step involved the construction of the Hamiltonian path integral corresponding to the equivalent first-class system for each model.
+The Hamiltonian path integral of the first-class systems took a manifestly Lorentz-covariant form, after integrating out the auxiliary fields and performing some field redefinitions.
+Starting from the Hamiltonian path integral of the equivalent non-higher derivative first-class system, we arrived to the Lagrangian path integral corresponding to St\"{u}ckelberg coupling between a scalar field and a $1$-form or for an appropriate phase space extensions we identified the Lagrangian path integral for two kinds of $1$-forms with CS coupling (a non-higher order derivative term).
+The results obtained in the case of MECS-Proca model are higher derivative extensions (involving the CS term) of the results obtained in the case of MCS-Proca model.